Lakatrazz/BONELAB-Fusion/README.md

 - The source code of [LiteNetLib](https://github.com/RevenantX/LiteNetLib) is included under the MIT License.
 The full license can be found [here](https://github.com/RevenantX/LiteNetLib/blob/master/LICENSE.txt).

 ## Setting up the Source Code
-1. Clone the git repo into a folder
+0. Make sure you have a copy of BONELAB with MelonLoader 0.6.1 installed, and ran at least once.
-2. Setup a "managed" folder in the "Core" folder.
+1. Clone the git repo into a folder.
-3. Drag the dlls from Melonloader/Managed into the managed folder.
+2. Setup a "managed" folder in the "LabFusion/dependencies" folder.
-4. Drag MelonLoader.dll and 0Harmony.dll into the managed folder.
+3. Drag the "Il2CppAssemblies", "Managed", and "net6" folders from the MelonLoader folder in your game directory.
-5. You're done!
+4. You're done!

 ## Disclaimer